History of the Internet in Russia: Sovam Teleport

 Sovam Teleport is a Russian telecommunications company that was founded in 1990.
-The company was established as a joint venture of the San Francisco Moscow Teleport network and the All-Russian Research Institute of Automated Application Systems (ВНИИПАС).
+The company was established as a joint venture of the San Francisco Moscow Teleport (SFMT) network and the All-Russian Research Institute of Automated Application Systems (ВНИИПАС).
 The name stands for "SOViet-AMerican Teleport".

-San Francisco Moscow Teleport (SFMT) was launched in 1983 by financier George Soros and American Joel Schatz with the support of the US government.
+San Francisco Moscow Teleport (SFMT) was launched in 1983 by and Joel Schatz with the support of the US government.
+Californian modem node of SFMT was permanently connected to VNIIPAS/IIASA trans-country copper digital line existing since 1978 and established by future VNIIPAS director Oleg Smirnov.
 It was a non-profit project with a goal to expand the Internet to the USSR.
-In 1986, the project changed its status and became a commercial enterprise.
+In 1986, the project changed its status and became a commercial enterprise, with financing from George Soros added in 1988.
 The All-Russian Research Institute of Automated Application Systems provided a data transmission network with some countries in Eastern Europe, as well as Cuba, Mongolia, and Vietnam, almost all of the data traffic was scientific and technical information, and in 1983 organized a non-state email network.
 By the beginning of the 1990s, almost half of the VNII traffic amounted to operational data from electronic mail systems.

+The New York Times newspaper on February 19, 1989 on its first page published article "New Satellite Channel Opens Computer Link to the Soviets" by John Markoff that highlighted VNIIPAS/IIASA/Sovam network development with adding of Tymnet and Sprint satellite nodes at Central Telegraph.

 The company's first network was built on the X.25 protocol in 1990.
 In 1992, Sovam Teleport began to build a UUCP mail and terminal access system through American servers.
 Johnson & Johnson, Coca-Cola, DuPont, Estee Lauder, Time magazine, and France Presse were among the first corporate clients of the company.
 Since 1992, the British company Cable & Wireless, which has its own fiber-optic channels in Europe, has become the third co-founder of the company.
 On June 4, 1992, the company was re-registered as a limited liability partnership, and all three co-founders - Cable & Wireless, All-Russian Research Institute of Automated Application Systems and SFMT - received almost equal shares.
 On July 28, 1993, a communications center in Tashkent began servicing customers.
 The provider domain sovam.com, which opened on February 24, 1994, became the first public Internet site in Russia.

 Sovam Teleport in early 1990s became a first SWIFT network provider for emerging Russian banks (over x.25).
+In 1995 Sovam Teleport launched Russia Online (ROL) public dial-up ISP.